menandmice/micetro_docs/guides/implementation/console_advanced_settings.rst

 Advanced System Settings
 ************************

-Starting with version 6.3.2, the Men & Mice Suite allows users to configure Advanced System Settings from within the Management Console.
+Starting with version 6.3.2, the Men&Mice Suite allows users to configure Advanced System Settings from within the Management Console.

 To access the Advanced System Settings dialog box, open System Settings and click the Advanced button in the General tab.
 Please note that the Advanced System Settings are only available for the build-in user "administrator".